NFTs Explained: Why Everyone Is Jumping In (Should You?)

 - transferred it from an exchange to your wallet.

 Now it’s time to connect your wallet to an NFT platform.
-Let’s go swim in an OpenSea together (Cheesy.
-Couldn’t resist.
-Sorry).
+Let’s go swim in an OpenSea together.
 Once you land on the homepage, you’ll be able to browse all available NFT collections and, of course, the main menu.
 Click on the wallet icon in the top right corner to connect your crypto wallet.
 Follow the instructions until you see the status “Connecting”.
 This will mean you’re almost done.
 Once connected, you will see your profile settings.
 The only thing that will be pre-filled is your crypto wallet address.
 Customize your profile and you’re all set.
 Now let’s go buy them NFTs!

 How to buy NFTs on OpenSea